Buy Aurobindo Pharma; target of Rs 900: Motilal Oswal

 Outlook

 With the recent acquisition in EU (Actavis assets) and US (Natrol), the share of high-margin formulations in total revenues has increased to 80% (v/s 54% in FY10), positioning it among large-cap formulation players.
-Our target price of INR 900 discounts ARBP’s 1HFY19E EPS at 18x P/E multiple.
+Our target price of INR 900.

 For all recommendations, click here